EFS-OpenSource/Thetis/docs/source/configuration.rst

        age: "all"

-General Application Settings
+General application settings
 ----------------------------

 In the following, we give a detailed overview about all possible general configuration settings.

-.. list-table:: Meta information settings describing the customer information, model properties, and used data set.
+.. list-table:: Meta information settings describing the customer information, model properties, and used dataset.
    :widths: 35 10 55
    :header-rows: 1